corset.analysis#

 Note

-This is simply determined as the corresponding eigenvectors two all but the two largest eigenvalues of the Hessian \(\mathbf{H}\).
-These eigenvalues are usually many orders of magnitude smaller than the two largest ones, but generally not zero.
+This is simply determined as the corresponding eigenvectors to all but the two largest eigenvalues of the Hessian \(\mathbf{H}\).
+These eigenvalues are generally not zero but they should by orders of magnitude smaller than the two largest ones.

 - property couplings: ndarray#